-How to have Civilised Genteel Conversations about Sex in the Style of the French
+L'art de la conversation: How to have Genteel Conversations in French Style

 The French, more than many other cultures, have created a culture of good conversation.
 As a nation that literally created the language of love (amour), the French are great teachers in the joys of conversation without being confrontational which is often the case in American 'argument culture'.